konantian/Event-Ticketing-and-Check-in-System/backend/README.md

    - `code`: Discount code
    - `type`: Discount type (Percentage or Fixed Amount)
    - `value`: Discount value
-   - `timesUsed`: Number of times the discount has been used
+   - `timesUsed`: Number of times the discount has been used (Optional)

 ## API Endpoints